 WHY DO GRIEFERS GRIEF?

-The Exploration of Griefer Play document lists several categories of “griefer motivations” that may explain many of the reasons that griefers engage in griefing.
+The Exploration of Griefer Play document (sorry, the link to this fascinating article is broken) lists several categories of “griefer motivations” that may explain many of the reasons that griefers engage in griefing.

 Category – Game influenced

 Motivations – Anonymity, Boredom, Greed, Protest, Testing, Game premise

 Category – Player influenced

 Motivations – Spite, Victim vulnerability, Revenge

 Category – Griefer influenced

 Motivations – Bad mood, Wanting to feel powerful, Attention, Enjoyment, Role-playing